 top of page

-⛵ Sailing into Portaferry
+Sailing into Portaferry with a dog

-🌊 The Approach
+🌊 The Approach to Strangford Lough

-The entrance to Strangford Lough is known as The Narrows, and for good reason — the tide here can run at over 8 knots.
+The entrance to Strangford Lough is known as The Narrows, and for good reason.
+The tide here can run at over 8 knots!
 Getting it wrong can be dangerous.
 We planned carefully and entered three hours before high water.
-With the current pushing 8 knots, Rimau hit a SOG of 11 and we flew up the river.
+With the current pushing 8 knots, Rimau hit a SOG of 11, and we flew up the river.

-AI again helped identify the dolphins stating that 'Bottlenose dolphins are frequently seen in Strangford Lough, especially near the tidal rips.
-They hunt fish using sonar and sometimes work together to herd schools of prey - which is probably what the third picture above captured.
+AI again helped identify the dolphins, stating that "Bottlenose dolphins are frequently seen in Strangford Lough, especially near the tidal rips."
+They hunt fish using sonar and sometimes work together to herd schools of prey, which is probably what the third picture above captured.

-🐾 Dog-Friendly Walks
+🐾 Dog-Friendly Walks in Portaferry

 • The Green Opposite the Marina – For quick morning or evening walks, there’s a grassy common directly across from the pontoons.
 It’s flat, open, and just right for a stretch or some training games.

-🍻 Pubs and Cafés
+🍻 Pubs and Cafés: A Warm Welcome

 • The Pantry Café – Tucked just off the square, this cosy café serves excellent coffee and homemade scones.
 Their outdoor seating was ideal for dogs.
 Svea helpfully cleared up a few fallen crumbs.

-• Portaferry Sailing Club – We popped in thinking we’d have a quick drink and ended up staying the night.
+• Portaferry Sailing Club – We popped in thinking we’d have a quick drink and ended up staying the night!
 The owner welcomed Svea (despite not allowing dogs) into the bar and even gave Pete two free pints of Guinness.
 We were invited back to watch the GAA finals between Ulster champions Donegal and Munster champions Kerry the following day.
-Fingers crossed they show the England V Spain final afterwards.
+Fingers crossed they show the England V Spain final afterwards!

-🐶 Final Thoughts
+🐶 Final Thoughts on Our Portaferry Adventure

 Sailing into Portaferry was one of our favourite stops so far.
 The drama of the tide, the playful dolphins, the beauty of the surroundings, and the unbelievable kindness we experienced made it stand out.